Best School Districts In Dallas Fort Worth

 Becoming familiar with the analyses on this website can help identify the best places in the Dallas area for you to live.
 Acquiring the home that best meets your wants and needs, however, usually is done most efficiently with the assistance of a capable real estate agent.

-The Texas Education Agency 2018 Accountability Manual describes the methodology used by the Texas Education Agency (TEA) to award district and campus accountability ratings and how the four metrics used in this study to rank the academic performance of DFW school districts were derived.
-The first of these metrics, the State of Texas Assessments of Academic Readiness (STAAR) score is the scaled score of all STAAR assessments administered to district students during the 2017-2018 school year.
+The Texas Education Agency 2019 Accountability Manual describes the methodology used by the Texas Education Agency (TEA) to award district and campus accountability ratings and explains specifically how the four metrics used in this study to rank the academic performance of Texas school districts are derived.
+The State of Texas Assessments of Academic Readiness (STAAR) metric is the cumulative scaled score of all STAAR assessments administered to district students during the 2018-2019 school year.
 The Advance Placement / International Baccalaureate (AP/IB) and the SAT and ACT college admission tests metrics are the number of students meeting college-ready criteria specified in the Texas Success Initiative (TSI), a state-legislated program to improve student success in college.

-Accountability ratings awarded by the TEA in 2018 were not considered in this analysis since these ratings also take into account multiple factors that generally have no meaningful linkage to the learning success of individual students, such as graduation rates, students enlisting in the military and changes in student performance on the STAAR evaluations from one year to the next.
+Accountability ratings awarded by the TEA were not considered in this analysis since these ratings also take into account multiple factors that generally have no meaningful linkage to the learning success or academic performance of individual students, such as graduation rates, students enlisting in the military and changes in student performance on the STAAR evaluations from one year to the next.
+TEA accountability ratings also provide only minimal information regarding how the academic performance of one district's students compares to students' performance in other districts.
+This is pretty clearly demonstrated by 25.2 percent of 1,120 Texas independent school districts rated in 2019 by the Texas Education Agency (TEA) being awarded an accountability rating of A. Another 61.0 percent Texas school districts attained B ratings, 11.2 percent received C ratings, 2.1 percent received D ratings, and 0.6 percent of Texas districts received F ratings.
 Also not considered in this study are subjective factors such as opinions of self-selected contributors of anonymous parent and student reviews and "expert insights" regarding teacher quality.

 Similar objective, fact-based analyses that rank more than 1,700 Dallas area public high schools, middle schools and elementary schools operated by the districts included in this analysis and compare campus student achievement indexes, STAAR results and TEA accountability ratings are available on these best DFW high schools, best DFW middle schools and best DFW elementary schools pages.
 Lists of the top ranked high schools, middle schools and elementary schools are shown on this best Dallas schools page.
-Schools with the highest student achievement across all grade levels are identified on this best DFW schools k-12 page.
 If you are just beginning your DFW area home search and considering where you want to buy a home, you may find the information on this more about DFW school districts page to also be useful.

 Housing and community desirability data for many of the cities and towns served by the north Texas school districts listed above is available on this best Dallas suburbs page.
 This about Dallas suburbs page makes available information such as population growth and density and current residents education and income.